Olivia DeMerchant: Rugby career

 DeMerchant played four seasons for St. Francis Xavier University where she studied.
-She subsequently returned, after playing with the Saracens Ladies in 2016–2018, and is currently playing her final year of eligibility in the 2018 season.
+She subsequently returned, after playing with the Saracens Ladies in 2016–2018, and played her final year of eligibility in the 2018 season.

 DeMerchant was selected in Canada's squad for the 2021 Rugby World Cup in New Zealand.

+In 2023, she scored a try against the Black Ferns in her sides 21–52 defeat at the Pacific Four Series in Ottawa.
+The match earned her her 55th cap and she now sits third all-time for Canada alongside Maria Gallo.

+On 24 July 2025, she was named in the Canadian squad to the Rugby World Cup.

 Canadian Football

-Demerchant began playing women's tackle football with the Capital Area Lady Gladiators of the Maritime Women's Football League in 2015.
+DeMerchant began playing women's tackle football with the Capital Area Lady Gladiators of the Maritime Women's Football League in 2015.
 She dominated on both offense and defense from the running back and defensive end positions.
 She earned a Maritime Women's Football League Offensive All-Star award and 2015 Offense Player of the Year with the Lady Gladiators.